 The Bachelor of Science Degree in Electrical Engineering Technology (ELT) is designed primarily for those students who already possess an associate degree in fields related to Electronics or Electrical Technology.
 The ELT program at NEIT emphasizes the hands-on, practical approach to the mastery of Electrical Engineering Technology.
 This approach is supplemented in the ELT program with increasing levels of electronics and electrical theory, industrial controls, mathematics, and physics.
 In addition to the normal laboratory performance and theory testing, participants in the ELT program are also expected to demonstrate competence in using both oral and written skills.
 This program is designed both to educate and to provide the personal skills for self-directed learning throughout the student’s professional life.

-The Bachelor of Science Degree program in Electrical Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science Degree program in Electrical Engineering Technology is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, www.abet.org.

 Bachelor of Science Degree